wellyshen/use-places-autocomplete/README.md

 };

 getGeocode(parameter)
+  // By default we use the "long_name" value from API response, you can tell the utility to use "short_name"
-  // The second parameter tells the utility to use the "short_name" or not, default is "false" .then((results) => getZipCode(results[0], false)) .then((zipCode) => {
+  // by setting the second parameter as "true" .then((results) => getZipCode(results[0], false))
+  .then((zipCode) => {
     console.log('ZIP Code: ', zipCode);